 The value of your software system today is given by its external functionality.
-The value of your software system tomorrow is given by how well you'll be able to adapt it.
+Tomorrow, its value is given by how well you can to adapt it.
 This depends on your ability to understand the system's internals enough to guide its evolution.